IceBytes/DocsGen/README.md

 # Documentation

-- DocsGen is a Python library that generates docs for python libs.
+- DocsGen is a Python library that generates documentation for Python libraries.

-- Lib Features:
+- Library Features:
-    - Generate Docs in markdown.
+    - Generates documentation in markdown format.
     - Simple to use.
-    - Automatic docs generator.
+    - Automatic documentation generation.
-    - Support making example for use.
+    - Supports creating examples for usage.

 ## Example to load the library